Fixing MetalLB

 Network Interface Selection Issues

 During verification, a critical issue emerged with "super shaky" primary interface selection on cluster nodes.
-Some nodes (particularly newer ones like lipps
+Some nodes (particularly newer ones like lipps and karstark) had both wired (eth0) and wireless (wlan0) interfaces active, causing:

 - Calico confusion: CNI plugin using wireless interfaces for pod networking